sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 In conclusion, this room allowed us to:
 * Use terminal text editors
-* Deploy general utilities, such as downloading and serving contents using a Python webserver
+* Deploy general utilities, such as downloading and serving contents using a Python web server
 * Take a look into processes
 * Maintain and automate our system using crontabs, package management, and reviewing logs